Difficulty Level

 - Now press the material into place on the T-slot bed using the L-bracket as a backstop, and center it on the bed.

 Because we’re working with such a thin piece of stock, we’ll use the Manual Stock Location routine to configure the X and Y offset for our material, as opposed to the Automatic Stock Probing routine.
-This is an alternate way to locate material, and given that our file fits well within our stock, this manual approach is acceptable.
+The thinnest piece you'll be able to probe using our automated probing routines is 0.118" (3 mm).
+The reason for this limitation is because this would require jogging the probe into position very close to the machine bed and we want to help users avoid collisions.

 Follow these steps: